Woodsia alpina (Bolton) S.F. Gray

 Basis for Listing

-There are a number of records of Woodsia alpina in Minnesota, but all are restricted to about 16 locations in Lake and Cook counties in the northeast corner of the state.
-All but two of the sites are along the shore of Lake Superior where development pressures are very great and increasing every year.
+Although there are a number of records of Woodsia alpina (alpine woodsia) in Minnesota, they are all from three counties in the northeast corner of the state (Northern Superior Uplands Section).
+All but five of the locations are along the shore of Lake Superior (North Shore Highlands Subsection), where development pressures are very great and increasing every year.
 Of particular concern are issues related to trail and road construction, recreational rock climbing, and timber management.
 These issues are especially problematic because most of the W. alpina locations contain only a few plants, and extirpations could occur as a result of even small disturbances.
-Woodsia alpina was listed as a special concern species in Minnesota in 1996, however, elevating its status to threatened is currently being considered.
+Woodsia alpina was listed as special concern in Minnesota in 1996.
+A subsequent reevaluation of its rarity and threats to its habitat resulted in its status being elevated to threatened in 2013.

-The rhizome of W. alpina is erect and compact, with abundant, persistent petiole bases of +/- equal length.
-The frond is typically 15 cm (5.9 in.) high by 2 cm (0.8 in.) wide, and deciduous with a blade/stipe ratio of 2:1 to 3:1.
-The stipe has a persistent base, above which it articulates at a swollen node half way up.
-The stipe is brown or black when mature, and has red-brown lanceolate scales at the base.
-The blade is 1-pinnate-pinnatifid, narrowly lanceolate to ovate-lanceolate, broadest below the middle, herbaceous, and bright green, with long, fine, red-brown hairs.
-The pinnae consist of 8 to 15 pairs; the largest pinnae with 1-3 pairs of pinnules, the shorter ones merely fan-shaped.
-The margins are nearly entire, the veins free, simple or forked.
+Woodsia alpina is a small leafy rock fern.
+The rhizome is compact, with numerous persistent petiole bases.
+The frond is typically 15 cm (6 in.) high by 2 cm (0.8 in.) wide and deciduous, with a blade/stipe ratio of 2:1 to 3:1.
+The stipe has a persistent base, above which it articulates at a swollen node half-way up.
+The stipe is brown or black when mature and has lanceolate red-brown scales at the base.
+The blade is 1-pinnate-pinnatifid, narrowly lanceolate to ovate-lanceolate, broadest below the middle, herbaceous, and bright green, with long fine red-brown hairs.
+The pinnae consist of 8 to 15 pairs, the largest pinnae with 1 to 3 pairs of pinnules, the shorter ones merely fan-shaped.
+The margins are nearly entire; the veins free, simple or forked.
 The sori are round and located near the margin.
-The indusium has filamentous segments enveloping sorus.
+The indusia have filamentous segments enveloping the sori.

 Biology / Life History

 Molecular studies indicate that W. alpina is an allotetraploid (fertile hybrid) that was derived from W. glabella (smooth woodsia) and W. ilvensis (rusty woodsia) (Windham 1993).
-It is a perennial, but it is not known how long individual plants may live.
+It is a perennial; however, it is not known how long individual plants may live.

 Conservation / Management

-Populations of W. alpina tend to be small and are usually restricted to specific portions of cliff features that may be separated from similar features by several meters or several kilometers.
+Populations of W. alpina tend to be small and are usually restricted to specific portions of cliff features that may be separated from similar features by several meters (yards) or several kilometers (miles).
 This makes it difficult to define populations and to delineate habitat.
 For this reason, it may be necessary to carefully inspect all potential habitats near known populations if any management or development is contemplated.

 Butters, F. K., and E. C. Abbe.
 1953.
 A floristic study of Cook County, northeastern Minnesota.
 Rhodora 55:21-201.